Getting Over It with Bennett Foddy: Legacy

-Getting Over It's gameplay design has inspired many other games, such as Jump King, Only Up! and A Difficult Game About Climbing, as well as community maps in other games such as Deep Dip in Trackmania (2020).
+Getting Over It's gameplay design has inspired many other games called Foddian games, such as Jump King, Only Up!, and A Difficult Game About Climbing, as well as community maps in other games such as the Deep Dip series in Trackmania.
 An Easter egg appears in the game Just Cause 4.
 At a point on the game map, the player can guide the protagonist to where a cauldron and hammer are located.
-Activating them puts the game into a side-view mode, challenging the player to move about scattered obstacles as in Getting Over It, with Bennett Foddy narrating atop about the folly of the exercise and meta-humor of the Easter egg.
+Activating them puts the game into a side-view mode, challenging the player to move about scattered obstacles as in Getting Over It, with Foddy narrating atop about the folly of the exercise and meta-humor of the Easter egg.
 Diogenes was added as a playable character to the crossover fighting game Indie Pogo in May 2019.
 Diogenes also appears as an assist character in the crossover fighting game Fraymakers.